inno-se/the-guide/README.md

 [Link](https://github.com/orgs/inno-swp-2025/projects/1)

-This project shows the product backlog consisting of type `Backlog` issues.
+This project allows for estimation, planning, and tracking the progress of type `Backlog` issues.

+Additionally, it visualizes connections between type `Backlog` issues and their parent type `Epic` issues.

 ### Limitations